Chris has a master's degree in engineering and uses his knowledge to write about a variety of topics from an analytical perspective.

-When pollutants, such as those found in contaminated stormwater runoff, enter the food chain faster then they leave it, we can say that they have been bioaccumulated.
+When pollutants (such as those found in contaminated stormwater runoff) enter the food chain faster than they leave it, we can say that they have been bioaccumulated.
 Bioaccumulation problems are associated with high or frequent exposures to toxic chemicals in the environment.
 These contaminants can be anything from pesticides and fertilizers to industrial manufacturing effluent and air pollution.

 An example of bioaccumulation could be when an animal drinks polluted water or breaths tainted air.
 These toxic chemicals in the air and water enter the animal’s body at a higher dose than what is normally expected to occur in an everyday setting.
 This can either kill or injure the animal and sets the stage for residual contamination and future biomagnification to occur.

 Biomagnification occurs when the concentrations of the toxic substances increase as they move upward through the food chain.
-Biomagnification can only happen when the chemicals are fat soluble, have a long life span, and be biologically active (reactive to organic matter).
-What this means is that a small or normally insignificant amount of a contaminant in the environment can slowly collect inside of an organism and eventually grow to concentration that could cause great harm to it.
+Biomagnification can only happen when the chemicals are fat soluble, have a long lifespan, and are biologically active (reactive to organic matter).
+What this means is that a small or normally insignificant amount of a contaminant in the environment can slowly collect inside an organism and eventually grow to a concentration that could cause great harm to it.

 A perfect example of biomagnification is the mercury that is sometimes found in tuna fish.
 The concentration of mercury in the environment in which the fish resides is extremely low.
 However, its concentration is magnified as it moves upward through the food chain.
 Over the lifespan of the tuna, the concentration of mercury in its body has slowly increased to levels that may potentially be harmful to humans.

-Now that we know what bioaccumulation and biomagnification is, lets discuss this in terms of our food supply.
+Now that we know what bioaccumulation and biomagnification are, let's discuss this in terms of our food supply.
 Farmers use a variety of chemical pesticides to control insects and other pests that can damage their crops.
 The pesticides help improve growing efficiencies by increasing the amount of food that can be produced from a field.
 The major downside to these chemicals is that they can be harmful to humans if consumed in high enough concentrations or doses.
-Fear of adverse health affects caused by pesticide contamination is one reason why the organic food movement was created.
+Fear of adverse health effects caused by pesticide contamination is one reason why the organic food movement was created.

 The Environmental Protection Agency does have strict regulations on the use of pesticides, though they have little control over produce grown outside of the US.
-In addition to this, the EPA and several private companies have already tested many of these chemicals to determine what the adverse health affects of over exposure is and if they can be bioaccumulated.
-Unfortunately though, there is plenty of work yet to be completed.
+In addition to this, the EPA and several private companies have already tested many of these chemicals to determine what the adverse health effects of overexposure are and if they can be bioaccumulated.
+Unfortunately, though, there is plenty of work yet to be completed.
 There are literally thousands of chemicals that still require testing.
-Experiments with these substances are often very expensive and time consuming.
+Experiments with these substances are often very expensive and time-consuming.